csaf-poc/csaf_distribution/docs/csaf_checker.md

   -v, --verbose                  Verbose output
   -r, --rate=                    The average upper limit of https operations per second -y, --years=YEARS              Number of years to look back from now
+      --validator=URL            URL to validate documents remotely
+      --validatorcache=FILE      FILE to cache remote validations
+      --validatorpreset=         One or more presets to validate remotely

 Help Options:
   -h, --help                     Show this help message